s-gv/course-registration-app/DOCUMENTATION.md

 - [Misc](#misc)

 ## Overview
 Coursereg is a webapp for managing course registrations.
+TODO: description of how it works and a link to a YouTube screencast.

 ## Features
-TODO
+- E-mail notification is sent when a course is dropped.
+- Admin can bulk upload users from a CSV file.
+- Admin can login as any user.
+- Department-wise report in CSV/PDF.
+- Faculty can export registered students in CSV/PDF.

+TODO: Rest of features worth mentioning.

 ## Dependencies
 - Python 2.7